 Lamyatt, a small rural hamlet of some183 residents, borders the local landmark of Creech Hill and is close to the market towns of Castle Cary and Bruton.

 One of the longest continuously inhabited settlements in Britain, it has a recorded history pre-dating Roman times and is now a thriving community with villagers drawn from all walks of life.

-The village has gained a well deserved reputation for its annual open air Shakespeare production performed by a professional touring company; the Cider Co-operative producing Bullbeggar cider; our Guy Fawkes Bonfire and Fireworks display and our wonderful Jubilee celebration that you can now view on youtube.
+The village has gained a well deserved reputation for its annual open air Shakespeare production performed by a professional touring company; the Cider Co-operative producing Bullbeggar cider; and for its previous one-off or discontinued events which attracted many visitors, such as the Guy Fawkes Bonfire and Fireworks display and our wonderful Jubilee celebration that you can now view on youtube.